engity-com/bifroest/docs/reference/auditlog/recording.md

 Bifröst records PTY output and terminal resize events.
 For non-PTY shell and exec tasks, it records stdout and stderr while preserving their stream identity and order.
 SFTP payloads and forwarding payloads, including direct, reverse, and agent forwarding, are not terminal recordings.
 An SFTP request replaced by an authorized-key forced command is recorded as the `exec` task that actually runs.

 Standard input and raw keyboard input are never recorded as separate input events.
 Commands typed into an echoing PTY can nevertheless appear in the recorded terminal output.
 Input entered while terminal echo is disabled, such as a password prompt, is not captured through stdin, but programs can still expose secrets in their own output.
 Treat every recording and exported Cast as sensitive data.
+Public container metadata, including recording identity, timing, sizes, status claims, and recipient identity, also requires access control even when event content is encrypted.

 The signed Cast is a terminal-playback representation, not a packet capture.
 PTY line endings are normalized for terminal playback, event times are rounded to milliseconds, and invalid UTF-8 is represented safely in standard player output while the original bytes remain in Bifröst metadata.
 These transformations preserve useful playback and verification but do not reproduce the original transport byte stream or scheduling exactly.